clearent/ClearentIdtechIOSFramework/README.md

 # Release Notes

 1.0.26 - Added remote logging.
 Any errors, and some informational messages, are sent to Clearent server to aid in support.
 No sensitive data is transmitted (ex-card data).
 Fixed an issue with the manual entry request.
 The software-type was not being sent.
 The logging solution uses the file system.
 It cleans up after itself, rotating logs every couple of minutes and transmitting data to server every minute (but only if there is something to transmit).

+1.0.26.1 - New static methods to call before instantiating the Clearent_VP3300 object to avoid the microphone permission prompt.
+Use only if you exclusively use bluetooth readers.

+[IDT_VP3300 disableAudioDetection];

+[IDT_Device disableAudioDetection];